Lance Gooden

 Lance Carter Gooden (born December 1, 1982) is an American politician serving as the U.S. representative for Texas's 5th congressional district since 2019.
 His district includes parts of eastern Dallas, as well as a large swath of exurban and rural territory to Dallas's east.

-A member of the Republican Party, Gooden previously served as the Texas State Representative for the 4th district (Henderson County and Kaufman County) from 2011 to 2015.
+A member of the Republican Party, Gooden served as the Texas State Representative for the 4th district (Henderson County and Kaufman County) from 2011 to 2015.
 He lost his reelection bid in the 2014 Republican primary election but was returned to office in the 2016 election for a non-consecutive third term in the state legislature before he ran for Congress.

 Early life and education

-A native of Terrell in Kaufman County, an eastern suburb of Dallas, Gooden graduated from the University of Texas at Austin, from which he received a Bachelor of Arts in government in 2001 and a BBA in finance in 2004.
+A native of Terrell in Kaufman County, an eastern suburb of Dallas, Gooden graduated from the University of Texas at Austin, from which he received a Bachelor of Arts in government in 2001 at the age of 19 and a BBA in finance in 2004 at the age of 22.

 Texas House of Representatives

 In the 2010 primary election, Gooden won 50.5% of the vote, upsetting six-term incumbent Republican Representative Betty Brown.
-Gooden had formerly been Brown's legislative assistant.
+Gooden had once been Brown's legislative assistant.

 Upon taking office in 2011, Gooden worked on the state budget in an attempt to eliminate wasteful spending.
 He served on the House Appropriations, County Affairs, and House Administration committees, the last of which handles employment by the House.
-In 2010, Gooden had no Democratic opponent in his heavily Republican district.
-In 2011, he assisted hotel mogul Monty Bennett in his fight against the Tarrant Regional Water District, pushing legislation to designate Bennett's 1,000-acre ranch as a municipal utility district and granting immunity from a proposed water pipeline through the property.
+In 2010, Gooden did not have a Democratic opponent in his heavily Republican district.
+In 2011, Gooden assisted hotel mogul Monty Bennett in his fight against the Tarrant Regional Water District, pushing legislation to designate Bennett's 1,000-acre ranch as a municipal utility district and granting immunity from a proposed water pipeline through the property.

-Gooden won renomination to a second term in the Republican primary held on May 29, 2012.
+Gooden won renomination to a second term in the Republican primary on May 29, 2012.
 He polled 6,385 votes (53.5%) to his opponent Stuart Spitzer's 5,545 (46.5%).
 Gooden was unopposed for a second term in the November 6 general election.
+In 2014, Gooden again faced Spitzer for reelection, but this time lost to Spitzer in a close race.

-In 2016, Gooden staged a comeback and unseated Spitzer in the March 1 Republican primary, 14,500 votes (51.8%) to 13,502 (48.2%).
+Gooden staged a comeback and unseated Spitzer in the March 1, 2016 Republican primary with 14,500 votes (51.8%) to 13,502 (48.2%).
 He returned to the State House in January 2017.